n0madic/app2kube/README.md

 Available Commands:
-  apply       Apply a configuration to a resource in kubernetes completion  Generates bash completion scripts delete      Delete resources in kubernetes encrypt     Encrypt secret values in YAML file help        Help about any command manifest    Generate kubernetes manifests for an application
+  apply       Apply a configuration to a resource in kubernetes completion  Generates bash completion scripts delete      Delete resources from kubernetes encrypt     Encrypt secret values in YAML file help        Help about any command manifest    Generate kubernetes manifests for an application